ningpengtao-coder/gitlab-foss/doc/api/releases/index.md

 ## List Releases

-Paginated list of Releases, sorted by `created_at`.
+Paginated list of Releases, sorted by `released_at`.

 ```
 GET /projects/:id/releases